Midwifery Q & A

 In 1994, following regulation of midwifery in Ontario, the title “midwife” became protected through legislation, i.e., those who practice as midwives in Ontario must be registered with the College of Midwives of Ontario.
 At the same time, this legislation recognized Aboriginal midwives and states they may continue to practice autonomously.

 According to the National Aboriginal Council of Midwives, an Aboriginal midwife is a primary health-care provider who cares for pregnant women, babies and their families throughout pregnancy and for the first weeks in the postpartum.
 An Aboriginal midwife is also knowledgeable in all aspects of women’s medicine and provides education that helps keep the family and the community healthy.
 Midwives promote breastfeeding, nutrition and parenting skills.
 A midwife is the keeper of ceremonies for young people like puberty rites.
 Aboriginal midwives are leaders and mentors who passes on important values about health to the next generation.

 I am an Aboriginal woman, where should I look for a midwife?

 Women can access midwifery care from any midwifery practice in Ontario with registered midwives.
 Seventh Generation Midwives Toronto is a practice located in downtown Toronto that provides care to all, but with a special focus on those in the Aboriginal community.
-Women who live on or within driving distance of Six Nations reserve can receive care from Aboriginal midwives at the maternal and child centre.
+Aboriginal women and families who live on or within driving distance of Six Nations reserve can receive care from Aboriginal midwives at the maternal and child centre.